telerik/blazor-docs/knowledge-base/editor-copy-paste.md

 ---
-title: Programmatic Copy and Paste in the Editor
+title: Copying and Pasting Programmatically in the Editor
-description: How to copy and paste in the Telerik Blazor Editor programmatically with additional buttons in the Editor toolbar.
+description: "Learn how to programmatically copy and paste in the Telerik UI for Blazor Editor with additional buttons in the Editor toolbar."
 type: how-to
-page_title: Programmatic Copy and Paste in the Editor with Toobar Buttons
+page_title: Copying and Pasting Programmatically in the Editor with Toobar Buttons
 slug: editor-kb-copy-paste-programmatically
-position:
-tags:
 ticketid: 1595176
 res_type: kb
 ---